Having a headphone crackling problem? You’re certainly not alone. But don’t worry, it can be quite easy to fix…

 You can also click Update to do it for free if you like, but it’s partly manual.

 4) Restart your computer, play some audio through your headphone to see if this nasty crackling noise has been resolved.
+If yes, then great!
 If it’s still happening, move on to Fix 4, below.

 Adjusting the minimum processor state, as reported by many users, is another effective way to fix the crackling in headphones issue.
 To do so: